top of page

 THE ARMY OF SHADOWS

-The Army of Shadows was not always called by that name.
-When the Time of Chaos began, in the First Age of Ernt-nador, it was also called the Black Army or the Army of Darkness.
-This varied greatly from kingdom to kingdom, depending on the expression used to determine the name of the time lived.
-As there was no quick and effective communication between the kingdoms, there may be mistakes or discrepancies between the names used by the peoples of Ernt-nador for the army that brought death and chaos to that land.
-Taking this into consideration, for some kingdoms, the so-called Time of Chaos, as recorded in the Book of All Times, received that same name, while for others, it was called Time of Darkness.
-For those who lived closer to the Black Castle, the name used was Black Time.
-But this term ended up not being used by the majority.
-Thus, the army that covered the land with shadows and darkness, bringing death, despair, and devastation, could vary in name depending on the region.
-However, when it was recorded in the Book of All Times, Yondar chose to register it as Time of Chaos, so that there would be no confusion with the old Time of Darkness lived in the world of Anahkólion.
-The soldiers who served the needs of the darkness and the Lord of Shadows came to be recognized as the Army of Shadows.
+The Army of Shadows wasn’t always known by that name.
+When the Time of Chaos began, in the First Era of Ernt-nador, it was also called the Black Army or the Army of Darkness.
+These names varied greatly from kingdom to kingdom, depending on the expression used to define the era.
+Since communication between the realms was neither fast nor efficient, there may be errors or discrepancies in the names used by the peoples of Ernt-nador for the army that brought death and chaos to their lands.
+Considering this, in some kingdoms, the so-called Time of Chaos, as recorded in the Book of All Times, went by the same name, while in others, it was referred to as the Time of Darkness.
+For those who lived closer to the Black Castle, it was called the Dark Time, though this term eventually fell out of use by the majority.
+Thus, the army that spread shadows and darkness across the land, bringing death, despair, and devastation, could be called by different names depending on the region.
+However, when it was documented in the Book of All Times, Yondar chose to register it as the Time of Chaos, to avoid confusion with the earlier Time of Darkness in the world of Anahkólion.
+The soldiers who served the will of the shadows and the Lord of Shadows became known as the Army of Shadows.

 Exército das Sombras